Le Guichet station

 Le Guichet station (French: Gare du Guichet) is one of the two RER stations of Orsay, near Paris, in France.
 It is also the name of a district of this town.

-This station is built on a bridge, above the national road 118.
+This station is built near a bridge over Route nationale 118.
 It serves Orsay and a large part of the scientific organisation that can be found near by, such as the ones in the plateau de Saclay (CNRS, school of CentraleSupélec).